davidkuda/kuda.ai/data/pages/bookshelf.md

 ## Bookshelf

-I do a lot of reading.
-Mainly in three categories:

-1. Computer Science
-2. Novels
-3. Music Theory

-Here, I want to share my thoughts on my reading here.

-### Computer Science
+My reading is mainly in three categories: Computer Science, Novels, Music Theory.
+Here, I'd like to record my reading in chronological order, give recommendations, and share thoughts.

+## Recommendations

-#### A Philosophy Of Software Design
+### A Philosophy Of Software Design

-Modules should be narrow and deep.
+Modules should be narrow (small interface) deep (a lot of funcitonality).

+## Chronology

+### 2024

+- **Dune 1** | Frank Herbert | 5/5.
+- **Artemis** | (Andy Weir) | 5/5.
+- **Prometheus: Up And Running (2nd Edition)** | Brian Brazil, Julien Pivotto | 3.5/5.
+I have spent many hours with that book.
+I have got good at Prometheus, Grafana and PromQL, but I have found the book to difficult at times, lacking details on a few places, and I was annoyed by all the footnotes.
+The section on PromQL read more like a dictionary than a course.
+I wish it would have been more course-like.
+Although I found it rather inaccessible, I became a better engineer by working through it, and I gained the ability to help my team with monitoring and alerting.

-### Novels
+### 2023

-#### Harry Potter

-I read all the books in 2023 and I had so much fun.
+**Harry Potter.** 5/5.
+I read all seven Harry Potter books in 2023 and I had so much fun.
 My wife read all the books with me, although she had already read them a few times.

-### Music Theory

-#### Frank Sikora: Jazz-Harmonielehre

-I bought this book when I was 17.
-It was waaaaay too hard for me to understand, especially as a self-taught guitarist without a teacher.
-I worked with it again in my mid 20s, and many things started clicking.